microsoft-d365-ce-pfe-devops/d365-ce-devops-blogs/blogs/devops/multi-stage-yaml-pipelines.md

 4. Checkmark both as *Settable at queue time*
 5. Click the *Save & queue* drop down and click Save
 6. Enter a comment and click *Save*

+You may now run the script setting the variables for solution name and solution path if you have not defined them in your variable settings.
+The result should be a new build artifact named drop that contains you packed solution as both managed and unmanaged.

 ![setup-pipeline-variables](https://github.com/microsoft-d365-ce-pfe-devops/d365-ce-devops-blogs/blob/ef1878fdb12e11b75c4ee5e99ae8cd26434cb022/media/devops/multi-stage-pipelines/setup-pipeline-variables.gif?raw=true)